Eighteen Visions: Reunion, XVIII, and other releases (2017–present)

-Legacy and influence
+Legacy and impact

 In 2011, in an article, "Stealing 18 Visions' ideas: A Book by the 2011 Metalcore Scene", MetalSucks praised the band as pioneers of the metalcore and deathcore sound, as well as one of, if not the first, metalcore band to incorporate clean vocals.
 The article concluded, "without them, there would be no keyboards in metalcore, no screaming mixed with clean vocals, no tights pants, and no fancy hair in hardcore.
 There would be no Rise Records, no Attack Attack! and certainly no Avenged Sevenfold or Escape the Fate."
 Other sources have regarded as being influential on the development of the metalcore genre as well as on contemporary metalcore bands.
 In 2020, Loudwire ranked the band's 2000 release, Until the Ink Runs Out, at 21 on its list of the 25 best metalcore albums of all time.

 In addition to establishing a unique sound, the band was also one of the first metalcore bands to establish a unique image.
 They broke from mid-1990s hardcore trends by donning high-end attire and styled hair on stage.

+Loudwire called them "fashioncore", while admitting that the term "actually isn’t really a subgenre of hardcore at all" and that it "was coined as an insult to hardcore kids who started caring more about how they dyed their hair than the actual music."
 As a result of this the term "fashioncore" was often applied to band in a derogatory manner (Hart noted that he found this comical).
 Hart explained the band sought to differentiate itself via its appearance to stand out and leave an impression on fans.
 Before the band started touring, Floyd and Hart worked at Banana Republic, allowing them to acquire luxury clothing at a discount price.
 Hart's exposure to fashion was furthered by his employment as a hair stylist (former bassist Javier Van Huss had also gone through the hair academy with Hart).
 This allowed the band to adopt a high-end look not present in the scene at the time.